astronomer/airflow-guides/guides/logging.md

 logger.info('There can never be enough logs! :)')
 ```

-## Why to configure logging
+## Why to Configure Logging

 Logging in Airflow is set up to be ready to use without any configuration being necessary.
-However there are many use cases where customization of logging is beneficial.
+However, there are many use cases where customization of logging is beneficial.
 For example:

 - Lowering the threshold level of existing loggers in order to show debug logs.
 - Changing the formatting of existing logs in order to contain additional information for example the full pathname of the source file from which the logging call was made.